valtech-sd/rule-harvester/README.md

 unintentionally then it could cause the engine not work as intended.
 For this reason, all closures should validate data to be present before performing actions!

+> **Note:** Any closure that changes `facts` must also return the changed `facts` object, otherwise, the modification will not be seen in the rules that follow!

 ```javascript
 module.exports = [
   {